sungminlee417/luke_benedict/content/biography.md

 ---
+image:
+alt: alt
 header: Luke Benedict
 paragraphs:
+  - text:
-  - text: "attended Eastman School of Music and Boston Conservatory of Music, where he studied under Rebecca Penneys and Michael Lewin in piano performance.
+      "attended Eastman School of Music and Boston Conservatory of Music, where he studied under Rebecca Penneys and Michael Lewin in piano performance.
       He also earned degrees in music composition at Lynn University under the tutelage of Thomas McKinley.
 As a pianist, Luke has had a variety of